cobuildlab/cobuildlab-web/src/pages/blog/logistical-strategies-and-tricks-to-advantage-marketplace.md

 It is mandatory to offer customers advanced tracking capabilities to follow their goods in real-time, regardless of their nature or size. <Br> </Br>

-<b>These 4 essential components in a logistics company ensure 2 things:</b> cost reduction and increased productivity, which, in turn, generates the following benefits:
+<b>These 4 essential components in a logistics company ensure 2 things:</b> Cost reduction and increased productivity, which, in turn, generates the following benefits:

 - Offering a better quality service
 - Attract new customers